fynn-lang/fynn/README.md

-# Fyn
+# Fynn

-The Fyn programming language
+The Fynn programming language